r-c-k/SensorNode/README.md

 ------------ | ------------- | -------------
-host | (Remote-) node we're connecting to. | localhost port | Iota-api port on the node. | 14265 id | Identifies the streamobject. | "MyNode" location | Nodes location, eg. "Home" or "52.26°N 13.42°E". | "Home"
+host | (Remote-) node we're connecting to. | localhost port | Iota-api port on the node. | 14265 id | Identifies the streamobject. | "SensorNode" location | Nodes location, eg. "Home" or "52.26°N 13.42°E". | "Home"
 seed | Seed for creating transactions/MAM-messages. | [generated]
 rec | Receiving address (tanglestream only). | "GPB9PBNCJTPGF..."
-tag | Tag for Transactions (tanglestream only). | "SENSORNODEROCKS" depth | Depth for tip-selection (tanglestream only). | 3 wait | Discards packets till the current packet has been send (mamstream only). | true fetch | Enable continuous fetching from MAM-root when multiple nodes stream from the same seed (mamstream only).| false
+tag | Tag for Transactions (tanglestream only). | "SENSORNODEROCKS" depth | Depth for tip-selection (tanglestream only). | 3 wait | Discards packets till the current packet has been send. | true fetch | Enable continuous fetching from MAM-root when multiple nodes stream from the same seed (mamstream only).| false

 #### First Stream: